huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ::: tip Troubleshooting

-Head over to our [workbench troubleshooting](/working-in-your-lab/workbench/troubleshooting/) section if something is not working as expected.
+Head over to our [Workbench troubleshooting](/working-in-your-lab/workbench/troubleshooting/) section if something is not working as expected.

 :::